nicolas-kuechler/doe-suite/README.md

     ansible-galaxy install -r requirements-collections.yml
     ```

-7. Run the repository initialization helper script and configure the experiment suite.
+7. Run the repository initialization helper script and configure the experiment suite
-    (prompts user input to perform variable substitution in the template [group_vars/all/main.yml.j2](group_vars/all/main.yml.j2)
+    (prompts user input to perform variable substitution in the template [group_vars/all/main.yml.j2](group_vars/all/main.yml.j2)).

-    When unsure set the unique `project id` and the AWS `key name` from the prerequisites and otherwise use the default options.
+    When unsure, set the unique `project id` and the AWS `key name` from the prerequisites and otherwise use the default options.

     ```sh
     pipenv run python scripts/repotemplate.py